|Nutrition Facts (per serving)|

 - 1 teaspoon vanilla

-In a large saucepan, melt 4 squares of chocolate and 1/2 cup of butter in the hot water and bring to a boil.
+In a large saucepan, melt the chocolate and butter in the hot water and bring to a boil.

-Remove from heat and add the flour, sugar, 1 teaspoon cinnamon, and salt.
+Remove from heat and add the flour, sugar, cinnamon, and salt.
 Mix well with a wire whisk or eggbeater.

-Then stir in the buttermilk, baking soda, eggs, and 2 teaspoons vanilla and beat until smooth.
+Then stir in the buttermilk, baking soda, eggs, and vanilla and beat until smooth.

 While the cake is baking, make the frosting.
 In a heavy saucepan, melt 2 squares of the chocolate and 1/4 cup butter together.

-Add powdered sugar, milk, 1/4 teaspoon cinnamon, and 1 teaspoon vanilla and beat well.
-You may need to add more milk or powdered sugar to reach the desired consistency: the frosting should be pourable and smooth, not stiff and spreadable.
+Add powdered sugar, milk, cinnamon, and vanilla and beat well.
+You may need to add more milk or powdered sugar to reach the desired consistency.
+The frosting should be pourable and smooth, not stiff and spreadable.

 To Assemble the Cake